Positioning the Green Doctors', Dr Mark Hotu, as an expert media spokesperson

 NEW ZEALAND CAREERS EXPO

-Tens of thousands of young New Zealanders will complete their secondary education later this year and considering career options in the midst of the COVID-19 pandemic may be a daunting prospect for many.
-The New Zealand Careers Expo plays a valuable role in supporting school leavers, informing them of their job and training prospects and assisting their transition into work.
+Tens of thousands of young New Zealanders were about to complete their secondary education and considering career options in the midst of the COVID-19 pandemic was a daunting prospect for many.
+The New Zealand Careers Expo played a valuable role in supporting these school leavers, informing them of their job and training prospects and assisting their transition into work.

-Raise Communications conducted a two tiered communications campaign, firstly targeting potential exhibitors to help drive sign-ups and secondly announcing to the public the expos were taking place to help ensure strong attendance.
+A two tiered communications campaign targeted potential exhibitors to help drive registrations and also announced the expos were taking place to ensure public attendance.

-Exhibitor comms leveraged the government employment stimulus packages, presenting the Careers Expo as an ideal recruitment platform for key sectors.
-Industry focused media releases were sent to media and industry associations in Trades, Primary sector, Roading & Rail and Environment industries.
+Exhibitor comms leveraged the government employment stimulus package, presenting the Careers Expo as a recruitment platform for key sectors.
+Industry focused media releases were sent to media and industry associations and social media content targeted potential exhibitors, showcasing the expo’s benefits.

-A mainstream media relations campaign was conducted to generate widespread awareness about this year’s events.
+A mainstream media relations campaign was conducted to generate widespread awareness about the events.

 News about the upcoming expos was shared via numerous trade and industry websites, eDMs and social media channels, achieving a reach of over 167.5K.

-Mainstream media coverage on the Auckland event achieved a reach of over 3.7 million with 14 media hits with news about the expo featured on the NZ Herald, Auckland community papers and interviews with NZ Careers Expo Director, Mark Gillard, running on The AM Show and One News.
+Mainstream media coverage achieved a reach of over 3.7 million with 14 media hits with news about the expo featured on the NZ Herald, Auckland community papers and interviews with NZ Careers Expo Director, Mark Gillard, running on The AM Show and One News.